sopaoglu/Standalone-Spark-Cluster/README.md

 You see list of machines which exists on your cluster

-ID              HOSTNAME  STATUS  AVAILABILITY MANAGER STATUS
+ID\tHOSTNAME  STATUS  AVAILABILITY MANAGER STATUS

 6v4ddxl3uj... * spark     Ready   Active       Leader